Can teens get vaccinated without parental consent? - NewsBreak

 CHICAGO ( NewsNation Now ) — A Louisiana mother plans to sue her son’s high school after he was vaccinated by a mobile clinic at a school vaccination event without parental consent.
 The Centers for Disease Control and Prevention recommends everyone 12 and older get a COVID-19 vaccine, but should minors get the vaccine without consent?

-In most U.S. states, minors are required to get a parent’s consent for vaccination.Interactive timeline: Retracing Gabby Petito’s final days
+In most U.S. states, minors are required to get a parent’s consent for vaccination.‘Let’s Go Brandon’: DeSantis draws cheers after criticizing ‘Brandon administration’

 Arin Parsa, founder of Teens for Vaccines , said teens should advocate for inoculation and get support if needed.

 “Teens should try to convince their parents to get the vaccine.
-Use other adults like doctors, teachers, family and friends to bridge conversations, and above all don’t give up,” Parsa said.US unemployment claims drop to pandemic low 281,000
+Use other adults like doctors, teachers, family and friends to bridge conversations, and above all don’t give up,” Parsa said.US jobless claims drop to pandemic low of 281,000

 Parsa said there are workarounds for teens who want vaccination when a parent refuses to consent.